OmarAz01/JWTSpringBoilerplate/README.md

   - Used to validate the token sent in the header returns an updated token or asks the user to login again if token is expired
 - /api/auth/logout
   - Used to logout the user, deletes JWT

+## How To Setup

+Step 1: Fork the repository

+Step 2: Change the properties file to match your setup

+Step 3: Build and run the application